mynameiseric4/MeepleFinder/README.md

 # MeepleFinder
 Board game recommender system to find new board games!
 Meeple Finder is up and running.
-Check it it at www.meepleboardgamefinder.com
+Check it out at www.meepleboardgamefinder.com

 ![gif of web app](images/ModelVideoGIF3.gif)